ishg/ishg.github.io/about/index.md

 #### The Ohio State University
 ##### Computer Science and Engineering Student
 ##### 2012 - Present
 At OSU, I am involved with Engineers for Community Service and I travel and serve through Buck-I-SERV.
-I am also a member of the Outdoor Adventure Staff.
+I am also a staff member and Assistant Trip Leader at the Outdoor Adventure Center.

 #### JP Morgan Chase & Co.
 ##### Application Development Intern